wdv4758h/pypy-extradoc/blog/draft/stm-apr2012.rst

 On a few smaller, more regular examples like richards_, I did measure the performance.
-It is not great, even taking into account that it has no JIT so far; but it is well within the 2-to-5-times slower goal, and it does seem to scale.
-At least, it scales roughly as expected on my 2-real-cores, 4-hyperthreaded-cores laptop (which means that using two cores is not quite twice as fast as using only one, and using all four cores is again not twice faster but only 20-30%).
+It is not great, even taking into account that it has no JIT so far.
+Running pypy-stm with one thread is roughly 5 times slower than running a regular PyPy with no JIT (it used to be better in previous versions, but they didn't have any GC; nevertheless, I need to investigate).
+However, it does seem to scale.
+At least, it scales roughly as expected on my 2-real-cores, 4-hyperthreaded-cores laptop (i.e. for N between 1 and 4, the N-threaded pypy-stm performs similarly to N independent pypy-stm's running one thread each).

 And finally...